 Networking and socialising

-Building good relationships with people you meet while studying overseas can actually be a huge advantage when it comes time for job hunting.
-You may have heard the saying, “it’s not what you know, but who you know.”
-Having a great network of friends and acquaintances can help you put your best foot forward.
+Building good relationships with people you meet overseas can be of great advantage when you have to start job hunting.
+In many cases, “it is not what you know, but who you know” that can help you put your best foot forward.
 Here are a few tips for successful networking:

 Start with your own network

-The people you already know in school can be a tool for expanding your connections.
-Start creating meaningful relationships with your classmates, teachers, club mates, and peers.
+The people you already know in school can be a great tool for expanding your connections.
+Start creating meaningful relationships with your classmates, club mates, and peers.
 If you find yourself struggling to meet different people, a simple act of introducing yourself to the person sitting next to you in class can help improve your confidence.
-This might require you to step out of your comfort zone, so take it slowly to begin with.
 You can also try moving around during the semester and taking different seats in the classroom.

 Build good relationships with your professors